liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 Organizations can be grouped into hierarchies, such as Home Office → Regional Office → Satellite Office.

-Users, Groups, and Organizations can belong to Communities that have a common interest.
+Sites can be created independently or can be attached to Users and Organizations.

-Within Organizations and Communities, users can belong to Teams, which are groupings of users for specific functions within a community or organization.
+Within Sites, users can belong to Teams, which are groupings of users for specific functions within the Site.

 The simplest way to think about this is that you have users and various ways those users can be grouped together.
-Some of these groupings follow an administratively organized hierarchy, and other groupings may be done by the users themselves (such as different users from multiple organizations starting a community called “Dog Lovers” that has a common interest in dogs).
+Some of these groupings follow an administratively organized hierarchy, and other groupings may be done by the users themselves (such as different users from multiple organizations starting a site called “Dog Lovers” that has a common interest in dogs).
 And other groupings may be done administratively via Roles for other functions that may cut across the portal (such as a Message Board Administrators role made up of users from multiple